Working with Clips

 1a,2a, etc. - Fade In / Fade Out — smooth the start and end of playback (0–10 seconds).

 - Clip Gain — per-clip level adjustment in dB.
+Double-click the gain slider to reset it to 0 dB.

 - Quick Fire — layer new instances on repeated triggers.